JEDIx420/BitWallet/README.md

 # BitWallet
-Hey everyone, this is an idea I got from a friend which I decided to make it open source.
+Hey everyone, this is an idea I got from a friend which I decided to make open source.
 LMK if you have any requirements for other apps or small automations done for your projects :D

 I am not a developer but have now got into this space with a passion for AI and creating new technology and solutions with it.
 I have consulted with many companies across the globe to design boutique solutions